RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/data_buyer_toolkit/README.md

 ## Overview

-The `data_buyer_toolkit` package is a core component of the broader **Public Sector Data Demand Research Framework**.
+The `data_buyer_toolkit` package is a modular, published Python library for analyzing, preprocessing, and scoring U.S. federal job postings for third-party data acquisition demand.

-It provides a modular set of tools to **analyze, preprocess, and score federal government job postings** from USAJobs for **third-party data acquisition demand**.
+It is a core component of the broader **Public Sector Data Demand Research Framework**, but can also be used independently as a lightweight toolkit for real-time job analysis and data buyer detection.

 Specifically, this package allows users to:
 - Load a trained natural language processing (NLP) model.